-- (i) A loss of job and higher income opportunities especially for learners from poor milieus and rural areas. - (ii) A mediocre level of performance of the public sector.
+- (i) A loss of job opportunities and income especially for learners from poor milieus and rural areas (individual cost). - (ii) A mediocre level of performance of the public sector (social cost).

-2. Methodology
+2- Methodology.

 This study is based on two main parts: